 - Student teaching assistants are hired at the beginning of each semester.

 - If working remotely while the COVID-19 protocols are in place, ALL Student Teaching Assistants must be physically in the US, regardless of citizenship.

-- NOTE: If hiring a second-semester first-year, the unit chair must first obtain signed approval from the Dean of the College.
-See form HERE
+- NOTE: If hiring a second-semester first-year, the unit chair must first obtain signed approval from the Dean of the College and submit to Justine Beringer between November 29, 2021 – December 20, 2021.
+See form HERE.

 - Those who manage TA hiring should check the Student Employment Inquiry in PeopleSoft to confirm students have not been hired for another position.
 Any student hired as a full time TA may not hold another position on campus.

 - TA hires after the posted deadline will have to be completed by HR directly.

 The hiring of the teaching assistants will be done by the academic assistant via the PeopleSoft Manager’s Self Service module only after recommendation by the chair of the department or program.

 Please note that when hiring a spring semester TA who is a first year, the department or program chair must first obtain approval from Marlene Sandstrom, Dean of the College.